Ajai-spispr/Ajai-spispr.github.io/_posts/2020-02-11-python-guide-part-two.md

 ---
 layout: post
-title:  "Python guide series Two"
+title:  "Python guide part Two"
 date:   2020-02-11 15:25:54 +0530
 categories: blog programming python
 ---

-# Python Guide - part 2

 This is part 2 of the python guide series please go through [first part](http://www.ajraj.me/blog/programming/python/2019/11/17/python-guide-part-one.html), If you are new to this series.